 IV.
-Electronic Bidding
+Electronic Competitive Solicitations

-- A. Electronic bidding may be utilized when the School Board determines it to be in the best interest of the District.
-All requirements for advance notification of bid specifications and date and time of bidding shall be met.
-All awards shall be made pursuant to the procurement policies of the School Board. - B. Multiple awards may be made provided that the solicitation documents clearly state this option. - C. Documentation of the bid process shall be maintained for audit purposes.
+- A. Electronic competitive solicitations may be utilized when the School Board determines it to be in the best interest of the District.
+All requirements for advance notification of the competitive solicitation specifications and date and time of the opening of the responses shall be met.
+All awards shall be made pursuant to the procurement policies of the School Board. - B. Multiple awards may be made provided that the solicitation documents clearly state this option.

-V. Resolution of Bid Protests

-- A. The School Board shall follow the procedure specified in Florida Statutes, Section 120.57(3) and as the same may be amended from time to time for the resolution of bid protests. - B. The Purchasing Department shall provide notice of a decision or intended decision concerning a solicitation, contract award, or exceptional purchase by electronic posting.
+- C. Documentation of the competitive solicitation process shall be maintained for audit purposes. - V. Resolution of Competitive Solicitation or Contract Award Protests - A. The School Board shall follow the procedure specified in Florida Statutes, Section 120.57(3) and as the same may be amended from time to time for the resolution of protests arising from the competitive solicitation or contract award process. - B. The Purchasing Department shall provide notice of a decision or intended decision concerning a solicitation, contract award, or exceptional purchase by electronic posting.